smartycope/ezregex/README.md

 ```

 ## Inverting
-There's also an `invert` function (available either as er.invert, or ~(\<expression\>)) that is useful
-for debugging.
-You pass it an expression, and it returns an example of a string that is guaranteed to
-match the provided expression.
+There's an `invert` function (available either as er.invert, or ~\<expression\> that is useful for debugging.
+You pass it an expression, and it returns an example of a string that is guaranteed to match the provided expression.

 ## Dialects